decmaxn/decmaxn.github.io/content/_index.md

 I am an IT professional with a few decades of experience in the field and tons of thing to learn.

-Here you’ll find mostly my technical experiences and knowledge that it might be helpful to you, with other topics periodically.

-[Git](/git) should be the single system of truth for code, infra and document.
+Git repos should be the single system of truth for code, infra and document.

-Lately, I update my [python](/python) section more than blog posts. 👍🏻
+Lately, I update my [python](/python) and [Go](/go) sections more than blog posts. 👍🏻